theirix/fcgi-markdown/README.md

-# fcgi-markdown - ruby FastCGI handler for Markdown
+# fcgi-markdown - ruby Rack/FastCGI handler for Markdown

-__fcgi-markdown__ is a simple ruby FastCGI handler for Markdown.
+__fcgi-markdown__ is a simple ruby Rack/FastCGI handler for Markdown.

-Provided script works with a FastCGI module and produce XHTML output by Markdown templates.
+Provided script works is a Rack application that is configured as a FastCGI server.
+Script produces XHTML output by Markdown templates.

 ## Styles